bad63r/dotfiles/i3/README.md

 [Dunst](https://dunst-project.org) is a lightweight replacement for the notification-daemons.

-###How to configure it:
+Configuration:
-* install it first
+* install it first `sudo apt-get install dunst`

-	sudo apt-get install dunst

 * add .dunstrc to your home folder
-    - go into this location
+* go into this location

 sudo vim /usr/share/dbus-1/services/org.freedesktop.Notifications.service